Every child deserves a high-quality education

 CREO offers a continuing lecture series addressing contemporary issues in education and an annual research conference to report recent research findings on schools.
 CREO also sponsors workshops and symposia, initiates and coordinates research projects among faculty, and sponsors faculty exchanges, postdoctoral fellowships, and graduate training in areas related to the CREO mission.
 Through these efforts, CREO hopes to make a significant contribution toward attaining educational excellence and equity in American education.

-CREO is located in the west wing of Flanner Hall's 10th floor and has recently expanded into a nearby wing.
+CREO is located in the Nanovic wing of Jenkins Nanovic Hall's 4th floor.
 An on-site library with Sociology of Education research materials is available for CREO faculty and students.
-In 2007, a restricted data room was established at the Center so that CREO faculty and students can access restricted files from Government sponsored national surveys of schools.
+In 2007, a restricted data room was established.

 See for yourself how CREO is making a difference